gitworkflows/meshplay/docs/pages/project/FAQ.md

     <h6>Question: Why was Meshplay created?</h6>
 </summary>

-<p><strong>Answer:</strong> As an open source, vendor neutral project, Meshplay was created out of the necessity to enable platform engineers, site reliability engineers, devops engineers... engineers to collaborate in the management of their infrastucture and workloads.
-Meshplay was created to enable you to expect more from your infrastructure and to do so with confidence.</p>
+<p><strong>Answer:</strong> As an open source, vendor neutral project, Meshplay was created out of the necessity to enable platform engineers, site reliability engineers, DevSecOps teams - all engineers to collaborate in the management of their infrastucture and workloads.
+Meshplay was created as an extensible platform to serve a broad set of modern application management needs.</p>
 </details>

 <details>